razorcell/Laravel_Vuejs_Store_Test/README.md

 -   Optionally, you could generate your own key using: 'php artisan key:generate'

--   Unit tests can be ran using, () They include Database seeding + Products creation and update tests:
+-   Unit tests can be ran using, (They include Database seeding + Products creation and update tests):

 `composer test`